 Free 3D Printing for FNSB Library Card Holders

 3D printing is an exciting form of technology, limited only by your imagination and the size of the printer and now Fairbanks North Star Borough Public Libraries offers this service FREE to library card holders.
+Please note temporary and/or non-resident cards do not qualify for 3D printing services.

 What is 3D printing?